Shell & Scripting

 config.get <key> Read config value by dot notation

-config.set <key> <value> Set + save + reload (echoes key = value)
+config.set <key> <value> Set + save to flash + reload in-memory (echoes key = value)

 config.save Save to flash (echoes bytes written)